|

 ideally seek in teams.

-Leadership Leadership is a process where Leader/Person who influences individuals and groups in an
+KEY TERMSLeadership Leadership is a process where Leader/Person who influences individuals and groups in anorganization.

 Trust Trust is a positive expectation that another will not act opportunistically.